mattcarter11/YouKnowWhen-lib/data/damage/README.md

 ## Flags

-By default armor, armor_toughness and resistance effect damage reduction is on.
+When it applyes all the damage added up in that tick, by default armor, armor_toughness and resistance effect damage reduction is on.
 To ignore this reductions, two flags can be set.

-    scoreboard players set ignore_armor damage 1
+    scoreboard players set ignore_armor damage_custom 1
-    scoreboard players set ignore_resistance damage 1
+    scoreboard players set ignore_resistance damage_custom 1

 It also takes into account the game difficulty.
 The flag that controls this is.

-    scoreboard players set ignore_difficulty damage 1
+    scoreboard players set ignore_difficulty damage_custom 1

-*NOTE: This flags are configured at initzalitzation of the datapack, at 'damage:load'.
-This flags are applyed to all the damage added each tick.*
+*NOTE: This flags are configured at initzalitzation of the datapack, at 'damage:load'.*

 # Specific damage